You are here

 - ⇒ Remote Desktop on Android.

-- All Users: Your remote desktop host is your DICE username followed by
+- All Users: Your remote desktop hostname is your DICE username followed by

 .remote.inf.ed.ac.uk